Integration with Angular

 Step 3.
 Adding Kanban into the app

-To hook up the KanbanComponent in your app, open src/app/app.component.ts and swap the default code with this:
+To use the KanbanComponent in your app, open src/app/app.component.ts and replace the default code with this:

 import { Component } from "@angular/core";